-341. Organic Chemistry 1 (4); 3, 3, 1 recitation
+341. Organic Chemistry 1

+(4); 3, 3, 1 recitation

-This course is an intensive study of the chemistry of carbon compounds, including structure, synthesis and reaction mechanisms.
-The lab component includes the study of the isolation, purification and identification of various classes of organic compounds.
-Prerequisite: Chem 212 and Chem 216.
+An intensive study of the chemistry of carbon compounds, including structure, synthesis and reaction mechanisms.
+The lab component will include the study of the isolation, purification and identification of various classes of organic compounds.
+Prerequisite: Chem 212 and Chem 216

-342. Organic Chemistry 2 (4); 3, 3, 1 recitation
+342. Organic Chemistry 2(4); 3, 3, 1 recitation

-This course is a continuation of Chem 341.
+A continuation of Chem 341.
 Special topics, including an introduction to biochemistry and polymer chemistry, are included.
-The lab component includes the synthesis of various classes of organic compounds and their identification using modern spectroscopic techniques.
+The lab component will include the synthesis of various classes of organic compounds and their identification using modern spectroscopic techniques.
 Prerequisite: Chem 341.

-359. Fundamentals of Laboratory Safety (1)

-This course is an introduction to the principles of laboratory safety, including the proper use of emergency safety equipment and personal protective equipment, instructions for the safe handling, labeling, storage and disposal of chemicals, and safety in the biology and physics labs.
+359. Fundamentals of Laboratory Safety (1) Introduction to the principles of laboratory safety, including the proper use of emergency safety equipment and personal protective equipment, instructions for the safe handling, labeling, storage and disposal of chemicals, and safety in the biology and physics labs.
 Emphasis will be placed on preparing science educators in safety procedures.
 Prerequisite: Chem 211 Chem 212, or permission of the instructor.